Crossbell-Box/Crossbell-Contracts/docs/Web3Entry.md

 function grantOperatorPermissions4Note(uint256 characterId, uint256 noteId, address operator, uint256 permissionBitMap) external
 ```

-Grant an address as an operator and authorize it with cutom permissions for a signle note.
+Grant an address as an operator and authorize it with custom permissions for a single note.

-_Every bit in permissionBitMap stands for a sigle note that this character posted.
+_Every bit in permissionBitMap stands for a single note that this character posted.
 The notes are open to all operators who are granted with note permissions by default, until the Permissions4Note are set.
-With grantOperatorPermissions4Note, users can restrict permissions on individual notes, for example: I authorize bob to set uri for my notes, but only for my third notes(noteId = 3)._
+With grantOperatorPermissions4Note, users can restrict permissions on individual notes,
+for example: I authorize bob to set uri for my notes, but only for my third notes(noteId = 3)._

 #### Parameters